 Sam continued.
 “It’s the starfish principle, gentlemen.
 You’ve heard the old story.
 It’s been told a dozen different ways, but the idea is the same.
 A little boy sees an old man on the beach tossing starfish in the sea.
 He scoffs and questions the old man.
 ‘What difference does what you’re doing really make?
 You’ll never throw them all back in the sea.’
 The old man tosses in one more and says, ‘It makes a difference to that one.’
 You and I will not likely make a dent in the world’s problems, but you’d better make a meaningful difference among those closest to you.”

-“It’s like that old hymn that says ,Brighten the corner where you are,’” said Duane.
+“It sounds like that old hymn.
+‘Brighten the corner where you are,’” said Duane.